rupokdas147/TO_July2025/FMD_QNC_D_Band_Phase_Shifter/doc/source/specification.rst

-DC to 60 GHz Flat Gain Limiting Amplifier
+140 to 170 GHz Full 360° Phase Shifter with 5 dB of Gain Control
 ========================================================
 This document describes the specifications of the 60 GHz Flat Gain Limiting Amplifier (LA) designed for use in a 60 GHz transceiver system.
 The amplifier is intended to provide a flat gain response across the 60 GHz frequency band, with a focus on maintaining linearity and minimizing distortion.